redtexts/texts/clt_2015_weekend_at_bernies.md

 the case, it should come as no surprise that Sanders has such shitty attitudes toward immigration:

 >"Open borders?
-No, that's a Koch brothers proposal...That's a
+No, that's a Koch brothers proposal ...
+That's a
 >right-wing proposal, which says essentially there is no United
->States...
-It would make everybody in America poorer...You're doing away
+>States ...
+It would make everybody in America poorer ...
+You're doing
->with the concept of a nation state, and I don't think there's any
+>away with the concept of a nation state, and I don't think there's any
 >country in the world that believes in that..."

 If you turned the last sentence on its head, you might have a statement